“Coaching done well may be the most effective intervention designed for human performance.”

 How IRIS Connect can help you coach your teachers

 IRIS Connect enables your teachers’ to record video+audio of as many of their lessons as they like and automatically uploads them securely to their private account on the platform.
-There they can reflect on their practice and share the whole lesson or certain parts of it with a coach or fellow teacher to collect valuable time-stamped comments to give them contextualised coaching feedback.
-With the GoLive feature, you’re also able to conduct a live in-ear coaching session as described above without disturbing classroom dynamics and IRIS Connect Rooms enables secure video conferencing for online teacher coaching over any distance.
+There they can reflect on their practice and share the whole lesson or certain parts of it with a coach or fellow teacher to collect valuable contextualised coaching feedback through time-stamped comments.
+With the GoLive feature, you’re able to conduct a live in-ear coaching session as described above without disturbing classroom dynamics and IRIS Connect Rooms enables secure video conferencing for online teacher coaching over any distance.

 And if you need coaching support that goes beyond the use of our platform, let us know!
 We can also provide you with valuable resources and contacts to highly trained coaching consultants.